sammancoaching/website/_learning_hours/refactoring/code_smells.md

 When they've looked at the code, write up on a whiteboard the names of smells that they have found.
 Tell them the 'official' name (from Fowler's book) if they don't know it.

 ### Address a code smells
 Pick one of the smells and look up the corresponding refactoring.
 Depending on the skill of the group, either demo the refactoring or ask them to do it.
-Repat with more smells and refactorings.
+Repeat with more smells and refactorings.

 ### Define 'Code smell'
 How would you define 'code smell'?
 Write a definition on a sticky note and take it with you to put next to your screen.